Dishwasher Drain Smells Bad? How to Fix It (2026)

 Garbage disposal full of food waste.
 The dishwasher drains into the disposal.
 If the disposal is packed with debris, water and gas have nowhere to go.
 Run the disposal for 30 seconds with running water before starting the dishwasher to clear the shared drain path.

 Dried-out P-trap.
-Rare, but if the dishwasher has not been used in weeks, the water in the P-trap can evaporate, removing the seal that blocks sewer gas.
+Rare, but if the dishwasher hasn’t been used in weeks, the water in the P-trap can evaporate, removing the seal that blocks sewer gas.
 Run a short cycle to refill it.

 How to Fix a Smelly Dishwasher Drain (Step-by-Step)